spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 To create the cache, do the following:

 1. Go to **Storages -> Storages** and click the + sign.
-2. In the **Name** field, enter the name of your cache.
+2. In *Name*, enter the name of your cache.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In the **Description** field, add the description of your cache.
 3. To activate the entity transformer, set the status to *Enabled*.
 4. In *Settings*, select the settings for the caching mechanism.
 For example, you can *Enable pruning of storage items* that allows you to set up the *Time to live*.
 If you set it for instance to 1 hour, all data will be removed from the storage every hour.